open-edge-insights/eii-messagebus/README.md

 ### Install Python Binding

-To install the Python binding for the EIS Message Bus execute the following
+To install the Python binding for the EII Message Bus execute the following
 commands:

 ```sh